Byron/dua-cli/README.md

 #### But why is…

-#### …there two available backends? `crossterm` works everywhere!
+#### …there only one available backend? `termion` was available previously.

-Why add complexity to support `termion` if `crossterm` works everywhere?
-The answer is compile time and binary size, which both are larger when using `crossterm`.
-Thus on Unix we still build with `termion`, but there is no reason to stop supporting it once `crossterm` has no disadvantages.
+Maintaining both backends seemed more cumbersome than it's worth and add complexity I didn't like anymore. `termion` had its benefits, but I never liked that it seems to have dropped out of support.

-The `crosstermion` crate makes handling this a bit less cumbersome.
+Thus `crossterm` is the only remaining backend and it's very actively developed.

 ### Acknowledgements